paragi/sphp/README.md

 * 0.3.6  Websocket Error 'not opened' when script don't exists
 * 0.3.5  open_basedir restriction, without specifying doc roor in php.ini

+####Help
+Please don't hesitate to submit an issue on github!
+It's the only way to make it better.
+But be please  prepared to present a test case.

+Contributions of almost any kind are welcome.